RIGHTS OF NATURE ADVOCACY

 Environmental and social justice advocates have long been seeking a tool which would enable communities affected by climate change and environmental degradation to gain recognition for the harms done not just to human interests, but also to ecologic ones.
 A Rights of Nature framework requires that those responsible, including corporate and governmental actors, be held fully accountable for negative impacts on Earth systems.

-Rights of Nature defines the relationship of humankind and nature as interdependent, and allow us to express our deep respect and care for our Earth in modern structures of law.
+Rights of Nature defines the relationship of humanity and nature as interdependent, and allows us to express our deep respect and care for our Earth in modern structures of law.
 It is a framework that can, in part, help to restore the ancient and life-sustaining concepts that have been obscured by dominant and exploitative social, political, legal and economic structures.

 WECAN Rights of Nature Advocacy & Trainings

-For five years, the Women’s Earth and Climate Action Network has carried forth the Rights of Nature framework through diverse advocacy efforts and online and on-the-ground trainings and workshops.
-WECAN delegations have advocated for Rights of Nature inside and outside of the United Nations Framework Convention on Climate Change COP negotiations in Durbin, Warsaw, Lima and Paris.
+Since the organization's inception, the Women’s Earth and Climate Action Network has carried forth the Rights of Nature framework through diverse advocacy efforts; online and on-the-ground trainings and workshops; and advocacy during United Nations Framework Convention on Climate Change COP negotiations in Durbin, Warsaw, Lima, Paris, Marrakesh and Bonn.

-WECAN additionally serves on the Steering Committee for the Bay Area Rights of Nature Alliance in San Francisco, California.
+WECAN International Executive Director, Osprey Orielle Lake, additionally serves on the Steering Committee for the Bay Area Rights of Nature Alliance in San Francisco, California.

 Collaboration with the Global Alliance for the Rights of Nature

-WECAN Executive Director, Osprey Orielle Lake, serves as Co-Chair of International Advocacy for the Global Alliance for the Rights of Nature, and has worked extensively within the Alliance to organize and present Rights of Nature Tribunals and other events and actions.
-WECAN serves on the Steering Committee for the International Rights of Nature Tribunals.
+WECAN International Executive Director, Osprey Orielle Lake, serves on the Executive Committee of the Global Alliance for the Rights of Nature, and has worked extensively within the Alliance to organize and present Rights of Nature Tribunals and other events and actions over the past years.
+WECAN International additionally serves on the Steering Committee for the International Rights of Nature Tribunals.

 Tom Goldtooth (Indigenous Environmental Network), Osprey Orielle Lake (WECAN International) and Pablo Solon (Fundacion Solon) present a Rights of Nature press conference inside COP21

-Members of the Global Alliance for the Rights of Nature celebrate the publication of a book on Rights of Nature in Paris during COP21 climate negotiations
+Members of the Global Alliance for the Rights of Nature, including Osprey Orielle Lake (WECAN), celebrate the publication of their book on Rights of Nature in Paris during COP21 climate negotiations.